 Assessment is by formal viva voce (a formal face-to-face oral defence) examination comprising the student, an internal examiner, an external examiner and a supervisor.

-All examinations will be delivered as ‘Take-at-home’ up until August 2022.
-This means you will not need to travel to or attend an examination centre in person in August 2022 and you will be able to complete your examination at home.
+All examinations will be delivered as ‘Timed-Online-Coursework’ up until August 2024.
+This means you will not need to travel to or attend an examination centre in person until August 2024 and will be able to complete your examination at home.

 |Permissible file type for submission||Word-based file (and submit as Word-based.
 No conversion please)|